mikeslattery/dotfiles/README.md

 ## Supported Environment

-This s about the configuration dot files (not the install script).
+This describes the configuration dotfiles and the environments supported.

 Some of the following may not be fully supported at any time as I change tools.